Do Current Language Models Support Code Intelligence for R Programming Language?: Results

 \subsubsection{Code Summarization}

-Table~\ref{tab:withinS} reports the results of code summarization using cross-project training across CodeBERT, GraphCodeBERT, UniXCoder, and CodeT5.
-In cross-project training, data elements from one project are strictly allocated to either training, testing, or validation sets, ensuring that the model is tested on entirely unseen data from different projects.
+Table~\ref{tab:withinS} reports the code-summarization results under cross-project training for CodeBERT, GraphCodeBERT, UniXCoder, and CodeT5.
+In cross-project training, all code snippets from a given project are assigned exclusively to the training, validation, or test set, ensuring that the model is tested on data from projects it has never seen.

 For the \textit{Base} R style, UniXCoder outperforms the other models with a BLEU-4 score of $6.58$, followed by CodeT5 with $5.66$, CodeBERT with $4.13$, and GraphCodeBERT with $3.68$.
 In the \textit{Tidy-verse} style, CodeT5 again leads with a score of $5.19$, while UniXCoder is close behind at $4.35$.
 CodeBERT and GraphCodeBERT perform similarly in this style, scoring $3.48$ and $3.51$, respectively.
 When considering the combined R dataset, which includes both \textit{Tidy-verse} and \textit{Base} R, UniXCoder maintains the highest performance with a BLEU-4 score of $5.95$, with CodeT5 closely trailing at $5.9$.
 GraphCodeBERT slightly outperforms CodeBERT in this combined scenario, scoring $4.28$ compared to $4.12$.